O Kuk-ryol

 O Kuk-ryol (Korean: 오극렬; Hanja: 呉克烈, 7 January 1930 – 9 February 2023) was a North Korean military general.
 He was Chief of General Staff of the Korean People's Army from 1979 to 1988.
-He also served as Vice-Chairman of the National Defence Commission of North Korea, head of the Operations Department from April 2009 to June 2016.
+He also served as vice-chairman of the National Defence Commission of North Korea, head of the Operations Department from April 2009 to June 2016.
 Foreign observers referred to O as the second most powerful man in North Korea.

-A childhood friend of Kim Jong-il, O was one of Kim's allies elected to the Politburo in 1980.
+A childhood friend of Kim Jong Il, O was one of Kim's allies elected to the Politburo in 1980.
 He later led North Korean programs for cyberwarfare, counterfeiting, and nuclear weapons.

 Military career

-The son of O Jung-song and nephew of O Jung-hup, who fought the Japanese with Kim Il-sung, O Kuk-ryol was among war orphans under the care of Kim Il-sung's wife Kim Jong-suk and was a close personal friend of Kim Jong-il from childhood.
+The son of O Jung-song and nephew of O Jung-hup, who fought the Japanese with Kim Il Sung, O was among war orphans under the care of Kim Il Sung's wife Kim Jong-suk and was a close personal friend of Kim Jong Il from childhood.

-After attending Mangyongdae Revolutionary School, Kim Il Sung University, and air force academies in the Soviet Union, O served as an air force commander, beginning as a major general and superintendent of the Kim Chaek Air Force Academy, the North's top air force academy, in 1964, and then as a lieutenant general and became the commander of the Korean People's Army Air and Anti-Air Force in 1968 before joining politics in 1970 as a member of the 5th Central Committee of the Workers' Party of Korea.
-He was elected deputy to the Supreme People's Assembly in 1967.
+After attending Mangyongdae Revolutionary School, Kim Il Sung University, and air force academies in the Soviet Union, O served as an air force commander.
+In 1964, he began as a major general and superintendent of Kim Chaek Air Force Academy, the DPRK's top air force academy.
+In 1968, he became a lieutenant general and commander of the Korean People's Army Air and Anti-Air Force.